viennawagner/rust-webdev/README.md

-# rust-webdev
+# Rust Web Example
+Vienna Wagner

-Homework repo for PSU Embedded Rust course
+This is a homework repo for CS510P: Embedded Rust Spring 2024